Freud Is Everywhere

 It is no longer possible to see a play or other work of art without drawing upon Freud's penetrating vision.
 No modern biography is without inquiry into the subject's childhood, family, and traumatic as well as beneficial early experience.

 While Freud was courageous and even firm in his convictions, he invited change and development to his theories in the light of new knowledge and experience.
 He regarded femininity as a "dark continent," aware that his formulations concerning women were highly controversial and subject to future transformation.

 Finally, Freud’s influence has depended not only on the power of his theoretical insights and the breadth of his interests and sources, but also on his remarkable capacity to distinguish the significant from the insignificant, and his ability to communicate with great clarity, precision, and goal direction, without jargon, or distracting and superfluous detail.
 His speech and writing were characterized by elegant construction with ample metaphors, analogies, anecdotes, and illustrations.
 Freud's case histories read like detective novels or suspenseful short stories with themes further illustrated by repetition and expansion.
 Freud wrote for the educated general public, not just technicians.

-About the Author: Dr. Harold Blum is Executive Director Emeritus for the Sigmund Freud Archives.
-He is also a Distinguished Fellow, American Psychiatric Association and President, Psychoanalytic Research and Development Fund.
-Dr. Blum was Clinical Professor of Psychiatry and Training Analyst at New York University School of Medicine, Department of Psychiatry (retired), past Editor-in-Chief for Journal of the American Psychoanalytic Association, past Vice President of the International Psychoanalytical Association and author of more than 170 psychoanalytic papers and several books.
+About the Author: Dr. Harold Blum is Executive Director Emeritus for the Sigmund Freud Archives. and a Distinguished Fellow, American Psychiatric Association and President, Psychoanalytic Research and Development Fund.